10 Best All-Inclusive Resorts in Dubai

 There are six swimming pools here, including a waterslide pool for the kids to splash about in and a large lagoon-like central pool set amid lush palm tree gardens.

 The spa here specializes in French-Polynesian beauty traditions, with a full range of rejuvenating body and beauty treatments on-site, making the Sofitel a popular destination for a spa break.

-The 320 good-sized rooms and suites are classically-designed, with accents of warm-toned wood and blue.
-For a balcony. you need to upgrade from a classic room to a luxury room.
+The 320 good-sized rooms and suites are classically designed, with accents of warm-toned wood.
+All have balconies though for a sea view, you need to upgrade from a classic room to a luxury room.

 There are five restaurants as well as five more lounging, café, and entertainment venues, so there's never an issue with dining choice.